Urinary Incontinence in Children

 • Changes in behaviors (eg, delayed urination) through positive reinforcement and scheduled urination (time voiding): Children are reminded to urinate by a clock that vibrates or sounds an alarm (preferable to having a parent in the reminder role).

-• Use of correct voiding methods to discourage retention of urine in the vagina: In girls experiencing vaginal pooling of urine, treatment is to encourage sitting facing backward on the toilet or with the knees wide apart, which will spread the introitus and allow direct flow of urine into the toilet.
+• Use of correct voiding methods to discourage retention of urine in the vagina: In girls with vaginal pooling of urine, treatment is to encourage sitting facing backward on the toilet bowl or sitting facing forward with the knees wide apart, which will spread the introitus and allow direct flow of urine into the toilet bowl.

-• Biofeedback: This conservative, nonsurgical therapy is used to treat bladder dysfunction, urinary incontinence, fecal incontinence, urgency, and pelvic pain and to re-educate the pelvic floor muscles to restore and maintain health.
-With this therapy, children can be evaluated for and instructed in the proper isolation, exercise, and use of the pelvic floor muscles and abdomen muscles to promote synergistic coordinated voiding (1).
+• Biofeedback: This nonsurgical therapy is used to treat bladder dysfunction, urinary incontinence, fecal incontinence, urgency, and pelvic pain; to re-educate the pelvic floor muscles; and to restore and maintain health.
+Children are taught how to properly isolate and activate specific pelvic floor and abdominal muscles while minimizing the involvement of surrounding muscles, which serves to promote coordinated and synergistic voiding (4).

 Table